hellomikelo/blog/_posts/2019-07-17-LaTex-for-UCLA-dissertation.md

 ---

 layout: post
-title: LaTex formatting for UCLA dissertation using uclathe
+title: LaTex Formatting for UCLA Dissertation Using uclathe
 description:
 published: true
 excerpt_separator: <!--more-->
 categories: [Research]

 ---

 I'm currently writing my PhD dissertation using the [uclathe](https://github.com/uclathes/uclathes) style.
 Below are notes and tips on my writing process using LaTex:

 <!--more-->

 * For references, the template includes a **uclathe** bibliographystyle.
 However, that style follows BibTex's default **alpha** style, which uses author abbreviations and years rather than numbers to denote each citation.
 I personally like to enumerate my references, so I opted to use the **ieeetr** style, which enumerates and sorts the references automatically